Tys0nus/ENPM661-Project3.2-A_star-Path-Planning_TurtleBot3_Robot/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the repository directory.
 3. Install the necessary dependencies.
+4. Change directory to catkin workspace.
+5. Run the main.py file and give the inputs for star position, goal position, clearance, rpm1 and rpm2 as given in part1 above.
+5. Run ROS core.
-4. Run ROS Noetic and launch the launch file using the roslaunch command.
+6. Launch the gazebo.launch file using the following command: roslaunch astar_nh_ankur_aditya gazebo.launch

 # Results